 The Route 67 & Route 42 Connector Road Planning and Preliminary Design Study (State project 124-163) is currently in progress within the study area.
-This project when completed is intended to relieve congestion on Route 8, provide additional capacity to interchanges serving Route 8, and create an economic development opportunity for Seymour, Beacon Falls, and the region.
+This project when completed, is intended to relieve congestion on Route 8, provide additional capacity to interchanges serving Route 8, and create an economic development opportunity for Seymour, Beacon Falls, and the region.
 The planned roadway would provide direct access to several large underdeveloped parcels located on the west side of Route 8.
 Other potential developments identified locally include an elderly housing development on Derby Avenue and the New Haven Copper Cos. redevelopment on Main Street.
-The Town is also working on a Master Economic Development (DECD).
+The Town is also working on a Master Economic Development Plan with the Connecticut Department of Economic and Community Development (DECD).